-Countless sun seekers and travellers-to-be are opting for self-catering holidays.
+Countless sun-seekers and travellers-to-be are opting for self-catering holidays.
 It’s easy to see why, since it affords you that extra bit of freedom to define where and when you splash the cash.
 Of course, even with that freedom, holiday budgets aren’t always as lavish as they once were in today’s belt-tightening times.

 Luckily, smart holidaymakers are finding more and more ways to make their money go further.
 It also helps to know which holiday destinations offer the best value for money in self-catering.
 A few recommendations across the globe are listed below, from Europe’s best-kept secrets to the most far-flung exotic hideaways.

-Average price of inexpensive restaurant meal: £4
+The average price of inexpensive restaurant meal: £4

-Average cost of local beer: £1
+The average cost of local beer: £1

 Romania, and specifically Bucharest, has had a pretty colourful history.
 The architecture of Bucharest alone, which flourished with art-deco flair at the end of the 19th Century, makes for a truly photogenic city break.
 Tours of the Palace of Parliament in Bucharest clock in at under £10.
-The food and drink leans towards the affordable at every turn.
+The food and drink lean towards the affordable at every turn.

 Romania has hotter summers than you might expect, often surpassing 30°C. That makes trips to the shade of the trees in Tineretului Park a joy, especially if you rent a bike for an hour for just two euros a pop. with all the money you’ve saved by self-catering, head to Obor market, a lively and vibrant paradise for shopping savants.

-Average price of inexpensive restaurant meal: £2.50
+The average price of inexpensive restaurant meal: £2.50

-Average cost of local beer: £2
+The average cost of local beer: £2

 Resting just a short southward sojourn from Spain and the Mediterranean, Morocco has long been quietly and subtly lighting up the travel industry, yet currently is flying just far enough beneath the mainstream radar to be nice and cheap.
 That doesn’t detract from its charm and mysticism, of course.